containers/podman/docs/source/markdown/podman-build.1.md

 **--tls-verify**=*true|false*

 Require HTTPS and verify certificates when talking to container registries (defaults to true).
-(Not available for remote commands)

 **--ulimit**=*type*=*soft-limit*[:*hard-limit*]